About Art Licensing

 What Is Ali’s System For Caring For Original Artwork?

 As soon as it arrives, it is logged into our tracking report and put into a secure area.
-Only a few people have access to your artwork.
-We also have insurance that covers the entire value of your work(s) in our possession.
+You will be notified that it has arrived.
+We also have insurance in place that covers the entire value of your work(s) in our possession.
+We will photograph your art as soon as we are able and return it to you in the same packaging, sending you tracking information.

 What Size Art Should I Paint/Create?